 Short-Term Trading Fee: A fee charged to discourage short-term or excessive trading by participants in certain investment funds.
-The fee is charged when the investment is sold.
+The fee is charged when the investment is sold within a designated time period after purchase (i.e., less than 30 days since date of purchase).

-Small Capitalization (Cap): A reference to either a small company stock or an investment fund that invests in the stocks of small companies.
+Small- and Mid- Capitalization (SMID Cap): A reference to either a small- or mid-sized company stock or an investment fund that invests in the stocks of small or mid-sized companies.

-Small Cap Fund: A fund that invests primarily in small-cap stocks.
+Small and Mid (SMID) Cap Fund: A fund that invests primarily in small- and mid-cap stocks.

-Small Cap Stocks: Stocks of companies with a smaller market capitalization.
-Small caps are often considered to offer more growth potential than large caps and mid caps but with more risk.
+Small and Mid (SMID) Cap Stocks: Stocks of companies with a small to mid-sized market capitalization.
+SMID caps are often considered to offer more growth potential than large caps but with more risk.

 Standard Deviation (annualized): Statistical measurement of the dispersion of an investment fund's return over a specified time period.
-It is calculated by comparing a fund's monthly returns to its average monthly return over a 36-month period, and annualizing the number.
+It is calculated by comparing a fund's monthly returns to its average monthly return over a 36-month period and annualizing the number.
 A higher standard deviation indicates a wider dispersion of past returns and thus greater historical volatility.